parevalo/gee-ccdc-tools/docs/ccdc.rst

 pixel.
 However, operating on those arrays and displaying them tends to be slower than using a regular ``ee.Image()``.
-For this reason, we convert the array image results into a regular image using the ``utils.CCDC.newBuildCcdcImage`` function.
+For this reason, we convert the array image results into a regular image using the ``utils.CCDC.buildCcdImage`` function.
 The function expects the CCDC results, the number of segments we want to extract, and the names of the spectral bands.